GeotrekCE/Geotrek-rando-v3/docs/customization.md

 You can include some HTML parts in different sections of the layout application.
 These templates can be translated by using the language code as a suffix (e.g. `homeTop-en.html` will be rendered only for the English interface).
 The application tries to find the localized template first, otherwise it tries the non-localized template, otherwise it displays nothing.

+> [!NOTE]
-NB: If you want to display a message common to all languages but not to a particular language (e.g. french), just create the template suffixed with its language code (e.g. `-fr.html`) and leave it empty, and voilà!
+> If you want to display a message common to all languages but not to a particular language (e.g. french), just create the template suffixed with its language code (e.g. `-fr.html`) and leave it empty, and voilà!

 See examples in https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/customization/html.